jeffboody/Lanczos/readme.md

 Introduction
 ------------

-Lanczos (pronounced Lanchos) resampling is a sophisticated technique for interpolating digital signals, offering superior image quality compared to simpler methods like nearest neighbor and bilinear interpolation.
+Lanczos resampling is a sophisticated technique for interpolating digital signals, offering superior image quality compared to simpler methods like nearest neighbor and bilinear interpolation.
 By effectively preserving detail and minimizing aliasing artifacts, Lanczos resampling is widely used in image and signal processing applications.

 While Lanczos excels in image quality, it comes at the cost of increased computational complexity.
 Additionally, the